How to become super smart without trying!

 1. Ask someone.
 Ask someone for the definition or meaning.
 When you don’t have a dictionary or computer to hand, this is a common way.
 Kids do it all the time and ask an adult what a word means.
 Foreigners do it.
 Students ask their teachers.
 I do it when I get a tour of a museum, and the tour guide says something I don’t understand, etc. We ask the waiter or at the take-out order station.
 We do it all the time!
 Don’t be shy!

 2. Printed dictionary.
+As part of how to become super smart without trying this is the most important one!
 The most obvious and longest standing tradition is to use a printed dictionary.
-Every person and especially students should own a few printed dictionaries as these are your gateway to success in any profession.
+Every person, and especially students, should own a few printed dictionaries as these are your gateway to success in any profession.
 You can go to Barnes and Noble, and in their References section, you will find shelves and shelves of dictionaries.
 Among the best for young students are Merriam Webster’s Children dictionary, Macmillan Dictionary for Children, Macmillan Dictionary for Students and, smaller Oxford dictionaries.
 As you get older and your vocabulary increases, you will want to get more advanced dictionaries.
 Amazon has a fantastic selection.
 Never bother with a pocket or small dictionary.
 They are not useful.
 You must have a good dictionary handy, or at least each of your children should have a few.
 Don’t be stingy!
 It is the best investment in your child’s future or your future.

 3. Digital.
 Many excellent printed dictionaries are now also available in digital format.
-However, we have not found any for young students in digital format, which is a problem.
-Hopefully, there will be some soon.
+However, we have not found any for young students in digital format, except for one which is Merriam Webster Learner’s Dictionary.
 The problem with more advanced dictionaries is that they are for more literate people.
 These dictionaries use words within the definition that you may not understand.
 The other problem is that they have too many definitions for your use or age group.
 Go into the app store and purchase a good dictionary.
 Go to SmartBubblegum.com, and you will find our recommendations.
 Try not to be stingy.
 Pay $15 or more for a good dictionary.
 Remember, it is your future or that of your child that you are investing in.
 A dictionary is the best return ever for a few measly dollars.
 Purchased dictionaries have essential functions that free ones don’t have.
 Plus, free dictionaries may have ads distracting the student or reader from his reading or studies.

 4. Internet.
 Nowadays, one obvious solution is to look up the word on the internet.
 Dictionary.com is a well-known solution and is free.
 For example, in Google type, “Definition of SUPERSTITION” (or any other word you want to know the meaning of), and there you have a lot of answers.
 You can even type your word in the browser, and Google will show you the definition.